21 Sales Closing Techniques to Seal the Deal

 For instance, you can ask, “If I can reduce time spent on lead management by 35% and increase database accuracy by 20%, would it align with your company’s goals?”

 If you get a positive answer, then use this time to explain the benefits of your product or service.
-The idea is to get the lead to continue the conversation without feeling they have to commit right away.
+The idea is to get the lead to continue the sales conversation without feeling they have to commit right away.

 10. Giving something just because